-The current members of the Board of Directors, their role within CSi and their principal activities outside CSi, if any, are as follows:
+Accordingly, the current members of the Board of Directors, their role within the Issuer and their principal activities outside the Issuer, if any, are as follows:

-Board Member External Activities John Devine (Non- Executive Chair) of Directors, Chair of the Nomination Committee, Interim Chair of the Risk Committee, and Member of the Conflicts Committee of CSi and Credit Suisse Securities (Europe) Limited.
-Mr. Devine is also Non-Executive Director, Chair of Audit Committee, Member of Risk Committee and Remuneration Committee and Member of Nominations Committee of Standard Life Aberdeen PLC; and Non-Executive Director, Chair of Audit Committee, and Member of Risk Committee, and Member of Committee, and Member of Risk Committee, and Member of Committee of Citco Custody (UK) Ltd and Citco Custody Holding Ltd Malta.
-Christopher Horne Managing Director in Credit Suisse and Chair of the Disclosure Committee of CSi.
-Mr. Horne is also Deputy CEO of CSi and Credit Suisse Securities (Europe) Ltd. Member of the Board of Directors of CSi, Credit Suisse Securities (Europe) Limited, Credit Suisse Investment Holdings (UK) and Credit Suisse Investments (UK), Branch Manager and Chair of the Management Committee of Credit Suisse AG (London Branch).
+Board Member External Activities John Devine (Chair and Independent Non- Executive) Independent member and Chair of the Board of Directors, Chair of the Nomination Committee, Interim Chair of the Advisory Remuneration Committee, Member of the Risk Committee, and Member of the Conflicts Committee of the Issuer and Credit Suisse Securities (Europe) Limited.
+Mr. Devine is also Non-Executive Director, Chair of Audit Committee, Member of Risk Committee, and Remuneration Committee and Member of

-Alican Halcay (Non Evacutive) Alison Halsey (Non-Executive) o Independent member of the Board of Directors, Chair of the Audit Committee and the Conflicts Committee and Member of the Risk Committee, the Nomination Committee and the Advisory Remuneration Committee of CSi and Credit Suisse Securities (Europe) Limited. o Ms. Halsey is also: Non-Executive Director and Member of the Risk & Compliance and Nominations Committees and Chair of the Audit Committee of Aon UK Limited.
-Non-Executive Director and Member of the Audit Committee, Nomination Committee, Remuneration Committee and the Innovation and Change Committee of Hodge Limited.
-Non-Executive Director and Member of the Retail Credit Committee of Hodge Life Assurance Company Limited.
-Non-Executive Director and Member of the Retail Credit Committee of Julian Hodge Bank Limited.
-David Mathers (CEO) CFO, Member of the Executive Board and Chair of Asset Resolution Unit of Credit Suisse AG and Credit Suisse Group AG.
-Mr. Mathers is Executive Director and CEO of CSi and Credit Suisse Securities (Europe) Limited.
-Mr. Mathers is also: Member of European CFO Network; and Sponsor of Academic awards and grants at Robinson College.
-Caroline Waddington Executive Director of CSi and Credit Suisse Securities (Europe) Limited.
-Ms. Waddington is also CFO for Credit Suisse EMEA entities, including CSi, and Chair of the UK Pension Committee.
-Trustee of Credit Suisse EMEA Foundation.
-Member of the Board of Directors of Credit Suisse Investment Holdings (UK) and Credit Suisse Investments (UK) and Member of the Management Committee of Credit Suisse AG (London Branch).
-Ms. Waddington is a member of the Board of Directors of: NameCo (No.357) Limited; and Brook House (Clapham Common) Management Company Limited.
+Г

+Nominations Committee of Standard Life Aberdeen PLC; and

+Non-Executive Director, Chair of Audit

+Committee, Member of Risk

+Committee and Nominations

+Committee of Citco Custody (UK) Ltd and Citco Custody Holding Ltd Malta.

+Christopher Horne (Deputy CEO) Managing Director in Credit Suisse and Chair

+of the Disclosure Committee of the Issuer.

+• Mr. Horne is also Deputy CEO of the Issuer

+and Credit Suisse Securities (Europe) Ltd. Member of the Board of Directors of the Issuer,

+Credit Suisse Securities (Europe) Limited,

+Credit Suisse Investment Holdings (UK) and

+Credit Suisse Investments (UK), Branch

+Manager and Chair of the Management Committee of Credit Suisse AG, London

+Branch.

+David Mathers - Chief Financial Officer • Managing Director in the CFO division of Credit

+(CFO) Suisse AG, o Mr. Mathers is also CEO of the Issuer and

+Mr. Mathers is also CEO of the Issuer and Credit Suisse Securities (Europe) Limited and

+CFO of Credit Suisse AG.

+• Member of the Board of Directors of the Issuer

+and Credit Suisse Securities (Europe) Limited.
+Member of the Executive Board of Credit

+Suisse AG and Credit Suisse Group AG.

+• Mr. Mathers is also Chair of Asset Resolution

+Unit of Credit Suisse AG and Credit Suisse

+Doris Honold (Independent Non- Group AG.
+Independent member of the Board of Directors,

+Executive) Chair of the Risk Committee, Member of the

+Audit Committee, Nomination Committee and

+Conflicts Committee of the Issuer and Credit Suisse Securities (Europe) Limited.

+Non-Executive Director of Move Digital AG

+(Credit Suisse AG affiliate).

+• Ms. Honold is also:

+Non-Executive Director and Chair of Audit and Risk Committee of AION

+NV/SA;

+Member of the Advisory Board of

+Viridios Capital (Bahamas) Ltd;

+Non-Executive Director of ZOPA Limited; and

+Trustee of the Climate Bonds Initiative.

+Caroline Waddington - Chief Financial • Managing Director in the CFO division of the

+Officer (CFO) Issuer.
+Ms. Waddington is also CFO for Credit Suisse

+Ms. Waddington is also CFO for Credit Suisse EMEA entities, including the Issuer, and Chair

+of the UK Pension Committee.

+• Member of the Board of Directors of the Issuer,

+Credit Suisse Securities (Europe) Limited, Credit Suisse Investment Holdings (UK) and

+Credit Suisse Investment (UK) and Member of

+the Management Committee of Credit Suisse

+AG, London Branch.

+Ms. Waddington is a member of the Board of

+Directors of

+Directors of: NameCo (No.357) Limited; and